tanmoy281/Spring_Boot/README.md

 [![Build Status](https://travis-ci.org/tanmoy281/Spring_Boot.svg?branch=master)](https://travis-ci.org/tanmoy281/Spring_Boot)

-First of all install maven setup on the system.
+First of all install maven setup in your system.

 ~~Before building the projects, install sqljdbc jar file into local maven repository, as this artifact is not available in maven central repositories.~~